-Border trash refers to items discarded by persons involved in illegal immigration such as plastic containers, clothing, backpacks, foodstuffs, vehicles, bicycles and paper.
-It can also consist of human waste and sometimes medical products.
+Border trash refers to items discarded by persons involved in illegal border crossings, such as plastic containers, clothing, backpacks, foodstuffs, vehicles, bicycles and paper.
+Human waste and medical products have also been found in border trash.

 Characterizing the Impact

-Accumulated border trash has been shown to affect human health, the environment and economic wellbeing.
-Impacts include:
+Accumulated border trash has been shown to affect public health, the environment and economic well-being.

 - Strewn trash and piles

 - Illegal trails and paths

 - Damaged infrastructure and property

 - Vandalism, graffiti and site damage (historical and archaeological)